KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 1. Can the formula $F$ ever evaluate to `true` (i.e. is it satisfiable)?
 2. If it can, what values of $A$ and $B$ cause it to be `true`?

-## Modelling the Jindosh Riddle using SAT

-When modelling a Boolean satisfiability problem, there are two key components we need to consider:
-1. What are the variables?
-2. What are the constraints on those variables?

-Variables are the unknowns in the problem. **The goal of solving the problem is to assign a value to each of these variables**.
-In the Jindosh Riddle, the key variables we want to find are the people who own each heirloom.
-However, these are not the only variables we can use to find a solution.

-A constraint defines the allowed combination of values for a set of variables.
-For a valid solution to be found, all constraints must be adhered to.
-An example of a constraint in the Jindosh Riddle is:

-> Baroness Finch was at the far left

-This constraint specifies that the variable representing the person at the far left of the table **must** have a value which is equal to the value representing Baroness Finch.

 ## SAT Solvers

 SAT is an NP-complete problem.
 A key characteristic of NP-complete problems is